 - You’ll always have company – friends and family can visit too.

 - You won’t have to worry about utility bills, meals and household chores.

 - You’re free to come and go, provided it doesn’t put you at risk.

 - All your belongings will need to fit in one room.

-- You may feel that you’ve lost some or all your independence.
+- You might feel that you’ve lost some or all of your independence.

 - Pets might not be allowed – although you can obviously check before moving in.

-- You may not enjoy the company of the other residents in the home.
+- You might not enjoy the company of the other residents in the home.

 - You’ll get the specialist intensive care you need, around the clock.

-- You may be able to receive care at home.
+- You might be able to receive care at home.